i-huzaifa-arshad/InvokeAi-Colab/README.md

 Enjoy using InvokeAI through these easy to use Colab Notebooks.

-This repository has 2 colab notebooks for:
+This repository has 3 colab notebooks for:
+  - InvokeAI v5.2.0 (Latest)
+  - InvokeAI v3.6.2 (Old version)
   - InvokeAI v3.4.0 (Old version)
-  - InvokeAI v3.6.2 (Latest)

 which means you will enjoy latest InvokeAi Webui and all the latest features.